RenatodaCostaSantos/Data_analysis_projects/Challenging_Topics_Physics/README.md

 <br/>

-- Dinamica (dynamics), which explains the kinematic description by means of fundamental cause (force of gravity, the existence of a spring, etc).
+- Dinamica (dynamics), which explains the kinematic description by means of a fundamental cause (force of gravity, the presence of a spring, etc).
 <br/><br/>

 The list of **subtopics** for the dynamics is given by: